 The mind of man is dynamic and complex.
 It reflects itself through various social exchanges between men and groups.
 Since time immemorial, homo- sapiens have created and sustained society with the bonds of love and care, support and assistance to each other.
 All these are also parts of man's mental faculties.
 Psychology discusses, examines and analyses these faculties while the task of sociology is to look into their social context.
 Both the disciplines often share the same subject matter but deal with them differently.
 Durkheim has categorically mentioned that sociology should study 'social fact' and not psychological facts.
 Social fact, as Durkheim has mentioned, is external to the individual and exercises external to individual and controls him internally.
-But other sociologists like Ginsberg believes that sociological explanations.
+But other sociologists like Ginsberg believes that sociological explanations can be made more valuable if they are related to psychological explanations.
 According to Peter Worsley, the main area of interest for a psychologist is in the way the individual's behaviour is organized to constitute his personality; but the sociologist examines the manner in which a person relates to others.
 Thus, in spite of their inherent differences both sociology and psychology enrich themselves with interdisciplinary exchanges of facts, ideas, theoretical approaches and mutually assisted investigations.
 Therefore, the sociologist must take into account the perceptions of individuals on various issues; but should leave the study of f that perception as such to the psychologist.